kweckolukasz/SpoilGitTest/ReadMe.txt

-Readme version 1
+#Readme version 1

+##Description:
-This is file that will be changed and twisted and will cause some
+ - This is file that will be changed and twisted and will cause some conflicts.